 - written and produced 14 short case study documentary films showing the change achieved by businesses embracing digital opportunities (and featured on this website) each viewed online over 600 times per year;

 - commissioned and edited the AmbITion How To… digital development guide series (over 40 online publications), 33,000 unique visits per year 2011-14; and

 - written regular articles for the professional press, and commentated and written for the National press.

 Hannah is an elected Fellow of the British Computer Society, an Honorary Fellow in the Department of Anthropology at Durham University, and an elected Fellow of the Royal Society of Arts.
 She is an External Expert to the European Commission, evaluating EU projects and was an Associate of Mission Models Money, and Special Advisor to the Cultural Enterprise Office and Scottish Arts Council/Creative Scotland.

-Hannah was awarded a PhD in Information Systems in July 2015.
-Hannah also has a distinction MRes in Drama and IT; a PGCert in Computer Science; and a first class BA (Hons) in Drama from Royal Holloway, University of London.
+Hannah has a PhD in Information Systems (Computing), a distinction MRes in Drama and IT; a PGCert in Computer Science; and a first class BA (Hons) in Drama from Royal Holloway, University of London.
 As one of the European pioneers of Hyperdrama, she is cited on Wikipedia and in many academic papers.
 Her 1997 Hyperdrama, The Benefactor, is studied worldwide as a play written in hypertext, and has been translated into Chinese, German, Italian and Spanish.